HCPA's 2023

 Aerosol Products Division | Membership Committee Meeting

-The Membership Committee plans and executes the programming of the Aerosol Products Division, maintains and improves the engagement of aerosol members, and recruits new aerosol or aerosol-adjacent companies to join HCPA.
+The Membership Committee plans and executes programming for the Aerosol Products Division, maintains and improves the engagement of aerosol members, and recruits new aerosol or aerosol-adjacent companies to join HCPA.

 8:00 am - 5:00 pm